Summer Driving Tips

 Check for Recalls

-NHTSA's Recalls Look-up Tool lets you enter your license plate or vehicle identification number (VIN) to quickly learn if your vehicle has a critical safety issue, and, if so, steps for free repairs.
-You can also download NHTSA’s SaferCar app and enter your vehicle and equipment information.
-If a recall is issued, you’ll get an alert on your phone.
+NHTSA's Recalls Look-up Tool lets you enter your license plate or vehicle identification number (VIN) to quickly check if your vehicle has a critical safety issue and find steps for FREE repairs.
+Download NHTSA’s SaferCar app and enter your vehicle and equipment information to receive recall alerts on your phone.

 Tires

-• If you find uneven wear across the tires’ tread, it means your tires need rotation and/or your wheels need to be aligned before you travel.
+- Uneven wear across the tires’ tread indicates your tires need rotation and/or your wheels need to be aligned.

-• Since electric vehicles are typically heavier than gas-powered vehicles, they require EV-specific tires to bear the weight, maximize performance and electric range, all while minimizing tire noise.
+- Electric Vehicles: Since electric vehicles are often heavier than gas-powered vehicles, they require EV-specific tires to support the weight, maximize performance and electric range, and reduce tire noise.
 Whether the vehicle is gas-powered, electric-powered, or a hybrid, all tires require similar maintenance.
 Low-rolling-resistance tires for conventional vehicles could also have lower tread life.

 If you find tire damage, take your vehicle to a tire professional.